kaplanas/Exemplar-Positional-Neutralization/README.md

 2. Edit `parameters.py` so that it has the settings you want.
 3. (You may also want to edit the `initialize_agent()` function in `simulation.py`, if you want to change the number/shape/composition of the lemmas.)
 4. Run `simulation.py`.
-5. Edit `plot_results.R` so that `in_file_name` is the name of the JSON file you just created and `path` is the name of the file to which you want to write the graph.
+5. Edit `plot_results.R` as follows:
+  a.
+Change `in_file_name` to match the name of the JSON file you just created and `path` is the name of the file to which you want to write the graph.
+  b.
+If you changed the number or shape of the lemmas, change `lemmas` to `1:n`, where `n` is the total number of lemmas; change `current_positions` to the positions in the stem that are consonants (counting from 1).
 6. Run `plot_results.R`.